-Current Year: The increase in 2016 over prior years is an indication of the slow to moderate recovery from the 2008 recession.
+Current Year: The increase in 2017 over prior years is an indication of moderate recovery from the 2008 recession.
 Data is from the American Community Survey (U.S. Census Bureau) and Peak Year reflects the highest since 2005 (the oldest readily available data set).